Lemon, lime and bitters: History

-The exact origin of lemon, lime and bitters is unknown, however it is claimed to have been invented and popularized within Australia sometime around 1880.
+The exact origin of lemon, lime and bitters is unknown, but it is claimed to have been invented and popularized within Australia sometime around 1880.
 Consequently, LLB is commonly consumed in Australia and New Zealand where it became customary for golf players to have a drink of LLB after a match of golf.

 It is made to order in most bars but a pre-mixed version is made by a number of soft drink companies and is widely available in supermarkets.